 Researchers of IMEC study functional and structural materials, micro- and nanosized surface layers and solid/liquid interfaces in order to reveal correlations among their chemical composition, structure, properties and methods of preparation.
 The institute is involved in research aimed at developing new procedures and methods decreasing environmental impact of technologies.
 Understanding and interpretation of pollution-induced chemical processes in the atmosphere also belong to the main research topics.
 They explore processes important in the development and operation of energy carriers for energy storage and transformation, as well as those involved in the exploitation of renewable energy sources.

 Tibor Nagy and Zoltán Varga are among the ten winners in chemistry of the Bolyai Research Grant of the Hungarian Academy of Sciences in 2016.
-Congratulations to Tibor and to Zoli!
+A Bolyai plaquette was given to Károly Renner for his excellent achevement during his Bolyai Grant period.
+Congratulations to Tibi, to Zoli, and to Karcsi!

 received the Academy’s Gold Medal